Sunak says private equity M&A shows confidence in UK economy - NewsBreak

 “If international investors, whoever they are, are keen to invest their capital in the UK, that is something that is good news for our economy.
 And that’s what you’re seeing,” he told reporters at a conference to promote technology companies.

-British supermarket Morrisons (MRW.L) is currently at the centre of a battle between two U.S. private equity firms, while U.S. chipmaker Nvidia (NVDA.O) is seeking regulatory approval in Britain and elsewhere for its purchase British chip designer ARM, which was bought by Japan's SoftBank in 2016. read more
+British supermarket Morrisons is currently at the centre of a battle between two U.S. private equity firms, while U.S. chipmaker Nvidia is seeking regulatory approval in Britain and elsewhere for its purchase British chip designer ARM, which was bought by Japan’s SoftBank in 2016.

 Asked about whether he would prefer to see ARM listed as an independent company in Britain, Sunak said he could not comment specifically due to the ongoing regulatory process.